 - Then save the settings by clicking Save.

 - Download your Token now (arrow in illus.).
 You must load this token into the DEP profile later in the Management Console.

-- Then, under Device Assignments (upper arrowin illus.) enter the the serial numbers of the devices, you want to assign.
+- Then, under Device (left arrowin illus.) select the devices, you want to assign.

-- Under Assign to Server (lower arrow in illus.) select your MDM server (or your DEP profile).
+- Under Assign to server (arrow in illus.) select your MDM server (or your DEP profile).

 - In the Cortado Management Console select Global Settings→ DEP→ Add (arrow in illus.).

 Note for Cortado Server!
 Illustrations may vary slightly.

 Configure the DEP profile as follows: